s-fanou/first-scaffold/README.md

 # first-scaffold
-This is a VUE.js project, it is the first project created when you create a new project with the Vue CLI that is why it is called first scaffold
+This is a VUE.js project, it is the first project created when you create a new project with the Vue CLI that is why it is called first scaffold.
+The master branch contains the app which was created by the vue ui.
+After that in order to experiment with it I created other branches.

 ## Project setup
 ```